Silat Road Sikh Temple reopens after renovation

 Visitors used to have their meals in the dining area, but for now, meals are packed and distributed to them instead.

-Gurdwaras along with other places of worship have adapted to the various Covid-19 pandemic management measures such as by live-streaming services so that devotees could still be part of a congregation, he also said.
+Gurdwaras, along with other places of worship, have adapted to the various Covid-19 pandemic management measures such as by live-streaming services so that devotees can still be part of a congregation, he said.

 "I have been even more encouraged to see the gurdwaras rally the Sikh community to pitch in and help out during this difficult period," said PM Lee, noting that they organised charity drives, provided rations, and organised various assistance programmes.